 Investing in art can be a lucrative business, but it is not entirely risk-free.
 The sale or purchase of works of art still sometimes leads to disputes between the parties involved, especially when art is purchased remotely.

-The sharing of collections through loans is an important activity of museums and some private collectors.
-On the one hand there is a need for a flexible and pragmatic approach to ensure loan procedures are not too onerous.
-Yet on the other hand, it is recommended to sign a loan agreement that sets out the responsibilities of both parties in order to minimise the risk of any misunderstandings.
+Sharing collections through loans is an important activity of museums and sometimes private collectors.
+On the one hand, a flexible and pragmatic approach is needed to ensure that loan procedures are not too burdensome.
+On the other hand, it is recommended that a loan agreement clearly sets out the responsibilities of both parties to avoid misunderstandings.

-Among other things this is concerned with the purpose and period of the loan, transport, environmental conditions, security, insurance, reproduction and copyright and – last but not least – costs.
-Problems may arise especially when liability clauses are not clearly framed in the loan agreement.
-This can lead to unpleasant situations, for example, when the lender tries to hold the borrower liable for damage to the artwork after it has already been returned.
+For example, a loan agreement defines the duration of the loan and cost sharing.
+In addition, this agreement could include arrangements on transport, conservation, security, insurance, intellectual property rights and marketing.
+Problems can arise in particular when no clearly defined liability clauses are included in the loan agreement.
+This can lead to unpleasant situations, for instance when the lender tries to hold the borrower liable for damage caused to the artwork in question after it has been returned.